This document lists all error codes that Merlint can detect, along with their descriptions and fix hints.

 | Error_occurred

-Module names should use Snake_case (e.g., My_module, User_profile).
+Module names should use Snake_case (e.g., My_module, User_profile) or all-uppercase for acronyms (e.g., HTML, JSON, ONF).
 File names use lowercase_with_underscores which OCaml automatically converts to module names.

 module UserProfile = struct end